pypy/pypy/pypy/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you require compiled (c-extension) modules like SciPy, we
-recommend you use conda, which works on Windows10, macOS, and linux x86_64.
+recommend you use conda and pypy3.9, which works on Windows10, macOS, and linux
+x86_64.
 You can read more about this in the `blog post`_.

 .. code-block:: console